Germaine Suter-Morax

-Germaine Suter-Morax, born on July 26, 1896, in Morges and died on July 27, 1974, in Pully, was a key figure in the reception in French-speaking Switzerland of former French Resistance women deportees.
+Germaine Suter-Morax (26 July 1896, in Morges – 27 July 1974, in Pully) was a key figure in the reception in French-speaking Switzerland of former French Resistance women deportees.
 As general secretary of the Swiss aid committee of the Association nationale des anciennes déportées et internées de la Résistance, led by her husband, she contributed until spring 1947 to the reception and recovery of 500 women in nine homes in French-speaking Switzerland, working with Geneviève de Gaulle to finance these efforts.

 Biography

 Early life and family

-Germaine Suter-Morax was born on July 26, 1896, in Morges under the name Germaine Morax.
+Germaine Suter-Morax was born on July 26, 1896, in Morges, Vaud, Switzerland under the name Germaine Morax.
 Originating from Mex, in the Canton of Vaud, she was the daughter of Louis Morax, a merchant in Morges, and Julia née Meystre.
 She grew up with three brothers and one sister.
 Her father was the cousin of Jean Morax, René Morax, and Victor Morax.

 Education

-After attending the girls’ gymnasium in Lausanne, Germaine Suter-Morax studied at the University of Lausanne, where she obtained a degree in political science in 1918.
+After attending the girls’ gymnasium in Lausanne, Suter-Morax studied at the University of Lausanne, where she obtained a degree in political science in 1918.

 Career

 Humanitarian and social coordinator

-With the outbreak of World War II, Germaine Suter-Morax returned to Switzerland.
-She took charge of the Vestiaire-Ouvroir SOS in Lausanne.
+With the outbreak of World War II, Suter-Morax took charge of the Vestiaire-Ouvroir SOS in Lausanne.
 She also welcomed groups of children for stays of a few weeks in Switzerland, in convoys organized in Lyon by her sister Florence Morax, as part of the activities of the Children’s Aid of the Swiss Red Cross.

 Co-founder of the Lausanne Children’s Library

-In January 1940, Germaine Suter-Morax contributed to the founding of the Lausanne Children’s Library, the first of its kind in Switzerland, alongside Nicolas Roubakine, Adolphe Ferrière, and Elisabeth Clerc, serving as treasurer until the mid-1960s.
+In January 1940, Suter-Morax contributed to the founding of the Lausanne Children’s Library, the first of its kind in Switzerland, alongside Nicolas Roubakine, Adolphe Ferrière, and Elisabeth Clerc, serving as treasurer until the mid-1960s.

 General Secretary of the Swiss Aid Committee of the ADIR Association

-During the summer of 1945, she assumed the role of general secretary of the Swiss aid committee of the Association nationale des anciennes déportées et internées de la Résistance (ADIR).
+During the summer of 1945, Suter-Morax assumed the role of general secretary of the Swiss aid committee of the Association nationale des anciennes déportées et internées de la Résistance (ADIR).
 This committee was based at the People’s House in Lausanne, under the direction of Gottlieb Suter, while the ADIR, established in Paris, benefited from the support of Florence Morax as a social worker.